Herbert Chorbajian, Chairman

 Susan Learned, '91

-Susan Learned, Pharm.D., M.D., Ph.D., is Vice President, Medicines Development Leader and Head, Psoriasis and Atopic Dermatitis Care Areas at Stiefel, a GlaxoSmithKline (GSK) company.
-Dr. Learned joined GSK in 1997 and spent 12 years leading various global neurosciences clinical divisions, including posts based in Europe and Asia-Pacific, before being named to her current position.
+Susan Learned, Pharm.D., M.D., Ph.D., is the Senior Vice President of Global Clinical Development at Indivior, Inc. Dr. Learned joined Indivior in 2015, after serving as the Vice President, Medicines Development Leader and Head of the Psoriasis and Atopic Dermatitis Care Areas at Stiefel, a GlaxoSmithKline (GSK) company.
+She spent nearly 20 years at GSK leading various global neurosciences clinical divisions.

 James Notaro, '84